Adjusting Your Financial Plan When College Tuition Rates Reset

 College tuition rate resets can impact parents' college planning.

 Next to buying a home, paying for your child's college education may be one of the largest investments you ever make.
-For the 2017-18 academic year, the average cost of tuition, fees and room and board at four-year public universities totaled $36,420 for out of state students.
-The average cost rose to $46,950 for students attending private colleges and universities.
+For the 2020-21 academic year, the average cost of tuition, fees and room and board at four-year public universities totaled $26,809 for out of state students, and the average cost rose to $46,950 for students attending private colleges and universities.

-As the price tag for attending college continues to grow, some schools are responding with college tuition rate resets.
+While COVID19 caused a rare annual decline in average tuition in the U.S., as the price tag for attending college continues to grow in the future, some schools are responding with college tuition rate resets.
 This strategy is designed in part to make college more affordable for students and parents.
 If your child is planning to attend a school that's adjusting tuition rates, it's important to know how that could impact your financial plan.

 How Resetting College Tuition Rates Works